 Internal displacement became the great human tragedies of our time.
 Today international public attention continues to focus on refugees or external migration.
 In contrast, internally displacement has received much less attention, although their number is nearly twice as high as refugees.
 Internal displacement is a global crisis which affected 52 countries across all continents and approximately 25 million people forced displacement within their own place.
 Many of them became victims of attacks by rebel groups or were forced to flee communal violence.
-But the protection of forced isplace people was undermined in the context of counterinsurgency campaigns intensified under the guise of the war on terror.
+But the protection of forced displace people was undermined in the context of counterinsurgency campaigns intensified under the guise of the war on terror.
 There is not any international law to protect and assist people displaced within their countries.

-Turkish Cypriot community since their existence has persistently experienced many raumatic events because of the social changes and ethnic conflicts.
-They experienced exocide, deaths, injuries, humiliate and also because of their Turkish nationality they forced internal displacement to specific areas.
+Turkish Cypriot community since their existence has persistently experienced many traumatic events because of the social changes and ethnic conflicts.
+They experienced genocide, deaths, injuries, humiliate and also because of their Turkish nationality they forced internal displacement to specific areas.
 Today in Cyprus conflict is unresolved and basically a dilemma for every human being in Cyprus.
-Cyprus conflict caused exemple the specific areas and Turkish Cypriot for over 30 years which is the longest-standing internal displacement situation in Europe.
+Cyprus conflict caused internal displacement of 210.000 ethnic Greek and Turkish Cypriot for over 30 years which is the longest-standing internal displacement situation in Europe.

 There are some nonscientific studies which deal the issue of the communities' ideas about their future.
-Neither has government nor civilian community organizations because on the psychological conditions of the Turkish Cypriot community or IDPs.
+Neither has government nor civilian community organizations focused on the psychological conditions of the Turkish Cypriot community or IDPs.
 Because of this reason this research tried to find out the traumatic events that experienced during conflicts and war, and its psychological consequences on IDPs with comparing nondisplaced Turkish Cypriots.
-This study is not a representative study but a place to the property of the communities of the community or IDPs.
+This study is not a representative study but a pilot study which will calling the attention of specialist and inspire more detail and representative research on this topic.